Millvina Dean: Aboard the Titanic

-Dean's parents decided to leave the United Kingdom and emigrate to the United States; they were planning to move to Wichita, Kansas, where her father had relatives, and his cousin owned a tobacco shop that he was going to co-own.
-They were not supposed to be aboard the Titanic, but due to a coal strike, they were transferred onto it and boarded it as third-class passengers at Southampton, England.
+The Deans were not originally supposed to be on board the Titanic, but due to a coal strike, they, along with many other passengers, were transferred onto the Titanic and boarded as third-class passengers at Southampton, England.
 Dean was nine weeks old when she boarded the ship.
-Her father felt its collision with the iceberg on the night of 14 April 1912, and after investigating, returned to his cabin, telling his wife to dress the children and go up on deck.
+Her father felt its collision with the iceberg on the night of 14 April 1912 and, after investigating, returned to his cabin, telling his wife to dress the children and go up onto the deck.
 Dean, her mother, and her brother were placed in Lifeboat 10.
 Her father did not survive, and his body, if recovered, was never identified.

 Return to the United Kingdom

-As was the case with many of Titanic's immigrant widows, Etta Dean surrendered any notion of remaining in the United States once it was clear her husband had not been saved.
+As was the case with many of Titanic's immigrant widows, Ettie Dean surrendered any notion of remaining in the United States once it was clear her husband had not been saved.
 In the 2000 PBS documentary Lost Liners, in giving her account of the disaster, Millvina described the state her mother was in during the aftermath of the disaster:

-The White Star Line offered Etta and her children passage back to England aboard RMS Adriatic.
+The White Star Line offered Ettie and her children passage back to England aboard RMS Adriatic.
 While aboard the ship, Dean attracted considerable attention.
 An article in the Daily Mirror dated 12 May 1912 described the ordeal:

+Dean attended the Gregg School in Southampton.
+In her younger years she did not know that she was on the Titanic, and only found out when she was eight when her mother became engaged.

+Dean worked for the British government during World War II by drawing maps, and later served in the purchasing department of a Southampton engineering firm.
+She worked there as a secretary until her retirement in 1972.